akka/akka/akka-docs/rst/scala/stream/stages-overview.rst

 **backpressures** when downstream backpressures

-**completes** when the first stream completes after emitting at least one element or else when the second stream completes
+**completes** the primary stream completes after emitting at least one element, when the primary stream completes without emitting and the secondary stream already has completed or when the secondary stream completes

 interleave
 ^^^^^^^^^^